Beta-Alanine- An Irreplaceable Tool For Optimised Performance

 Beta Alanine plays a significant role especially in an exercise where there is a high level of muscle acidosis.2

 i.e. for events requiring high-intensity effort over a short period.
-It works by enhancing the muscle carnosine concentrations.
+It works by enhancing muscle carnosine concentrations.

-Apart from playing a lead role in Carnosine synthesis, Beta Alanine reduces cell oxidative stress, increases cell mobility and quickens the response to the nerval-muscular tiring, prevents the drop of RNA in kidney, preserves the balance of acid-base conditions of the body.
+Apart from playing a lead role in Carnosine synthesis, Beta Alanine reduces cell oxidative stress, increases cell mobility and quickens the response to the nerval-muscular tiring, prevents the drop of RNA in the kidney, preserves the balance of acid-base conditions of the body.
 According to the compositional role of Carnosine and Histidine, Beta Alanine increases protein synthesis and calcium release from the sarcoplasmic network and the creation of working potential.

 Beta Alanine plays a crucial role in the synthesis of Carnosine, a dipeptide that buffers changes in muscle pH, thereby reducing muscle fatigue and loss of force production.